thangacodes/Scripting/python_venv/boto3_scripts/README.md

    ./venv_py_script.sh

 6. During execution, the script will prompt the user to provide inputs.
-Once the user provides the feedback, the script will continue from there,
+Once the user provides the inputs, the script will continue from there,